rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 e is 65537 (0x010001)
 ```

-NOTE: It is important that any CSR you generate either for client or server certificates, should have matching Country Name, State and Organization Name with the CA certificate or else while signing the certificate.
+NOTE: It is important that any CSR you generate, either for client or server certificates, should have matching Country Name, State, and Organization Name with the CA certificate, or else signing the certificate will fail.

 * Generate Certificate Signing Request (CSR).
 Next we need to generate the CSR for the client certificate.
 For our CA certificate we had given few details such as Country Name.
 State, Locality etc.